Wamba-OS/AmazonWebScraper/README.md

 4. Install Django locally (or use a virtual environment):
 "pip install -r requirements.txt"

+5. Navigate to the Amazon Django project folder:
+"cd amazon"

-5. Run command to launch site:
+6. Run command to launch site:
 "python manage.py runserver"

 After navigating to the website, you can follow the prompts